Washing and caring for your fabric and handmade clothes

 Linen

-Prewash – yes at 30 degrees.
-Linen will shrink sometimes up to 10%
+Prewash – Yes, it's very important to prewash linen as it will shrink sometimes up to 10%

 30 degrees, 4 rinses, 1200 spin